The best horror movies on Netflix Australia

 Watch on Netflix

-Terrorists hijacking a flight from Germany to the U.S. when their plans are disrupted not by Wesley Snipes but by Nadja (Peri Baumeister), a widowed single mother heading to New York not for cancer treatment, but to find a cure for her vampirism.
+Terrorists hijacking a flight from Germany to the U.S. have their plans disrupted by Nadja (Peri Baumeister), a widowed single mother heading to New York to find a cure for her vampirism.
 Carnage ensues in this high concept German horror, which takes the “Die Hard on a X” model and drops a Nosferatu into the mix.

 Cargo (2017)